sanchitdilipjain/aws-s3-security/docs/index.md

 **Introduction**

 - Amazon S3 provides an optimal foundation because of its virtually unlimited scalability.
-You can seamlessly and nondisruptively increase storage from gigabytes to petabytes of content, paying only for what you use.
+You can seamlessly and non-disruptively increase storage from gigabytes to petabytes of content, paying only for what you use.
 Amazon S3 is designed to provide 99.999999999% durability.
 - It has scalable performance, ease-of-use features, and native encryption and access control capabilities.
 Amazon S3 integrates with a broad portfolio of AWS and third-party ISV data processing tools.
-- With the wide usage of Amazon S3 it is important to configure the right security positure to it and below are a couple of security configuration we should enable
+- With the wide usage of Amazon S3 it is important to configure the right security posture to it and below are a couple of security configuration we should enable
   - Enable Https
   - Enable SSE-S3 Encryption
   - Configure S3 Block Public Access